ibexa/documentation-user/docs/publishing/editorial_workflow.md

 You can view Content items which are in different stages under review on the **My dashboard** screen, in the Review queue table.
-The table will only show Content items that your Role has permissions to edit.
+The table only shows Content items that your Role has permissions to edit.
-If your installation is [configured to support draft locking](https://doc.ibexa.co/en/master/guide/workflow/#draft-locking), the table will also inform you whether any reviewers are assigned and have claimed their drafts for review.
+If your installation is [configured to support draft locking](https://doc.ibexa.co/en/master/guide/workflow/#draft-locking), the table also informs you whether any reviewers are assigned and have claimed their drafts for review.

 ![Review queue in the dashboard](img/dashboard_review_queue.png)